coderefinery/git-intro/content/branches.md

 - We see branching points and merging points.
 - Main line development is often called `main` or `master`.
-- Other than this convention there is nothing special about `main` or `master`, it is just a branch.
+- Other than this convention there is nothing special about `main` or `master`, it is a branch like any other.
 - Commits form a directed acyclic graph (we have left out the arrows to avoid confusion about the time arrow).

 A group of commits that create a single narrative are called a **branch**.